Item 15: Understand the borrow checker

 If this code also needs to be able to efficiently look up guests by arrival and alphabetically by name, then there are fundamentally two distinct data structures involved, and only one of them can own the data.

-If the data involved is both small and immutable, then just taking a copy can give a quick solution.
+If the data involved is both small and immutable, then just cloning the data can be a quick solution:

 #[derive(Default, Debug)]